IBM/watson-discovery-ui/README.md

 Note that each review will be truncated to 200 characters or less.
 A `more...` button will be provided for each review, and when clicked, the full review title and text will be displayed in a pop-up modal window, as shown below:

 ![](doc/source/images/review-popup.png)

+If the `more...` button is clicked, the review data will be passed back to Discovery so that it can be logged as a relevant review for the query.
+Refer to the [Watson Discovery Continuous Relevancy Training](#watson-discovery-continuous-relevancy-training) section above for more information on this feature.

 # Troubleshooting